ChetanMudgal/simple-weather-app/README.md

 # simple-weather-app
-This app shows the current temperature of a city.
+This app shows the current temperature of a city using open weather api.